 The mission of the CCMTR is to promote scientific discovery and facilitate its clinical application to achieve the goal of improving the health of animals and humans.
 Translational research is patient-centric.
 The needs of the patients direct the emphasis of basic research, patient samples provide the critical resource to investigate the basis of disease, and patient participation in clinical studies is required to generate the evidence needed to apply new drugs, vaccines and technology to the broader patient population.
 Initiatives at the Center are designed to develop the multidisciplinary teams necessary to bring an idea from the lab to the patient.
 The Center is home to service cores that provide advanced technology, collect and store clinical patient samples, and perform clinical trials to validate new medical interventions.
 For more information contact the Center Director, Dr. Jorge Piedrahita.

 “Saving Lives Through Discovery.”
 The mission of the CCMTR is to make sure that we impact the lives of our patients with our discoveries.
 We believe that working with animals we can help both animals and humans (One Medicine).
 To accomplish our mission, we fund on a regular basis pilot grants that help to develop ideas, support student training, and provide outreach.
 Through funds specifically established for this mission under the direction of the North Carolina Veterinary Medical Foundation, (CCMTR) you can help to drive this discovery forward and help impact the lives of our patients.
-For more information about these partnerships, contact Jorge Piedrahita or email Julie Nettifee Osborne, email@example.com.
+Here is a copy of our brochure.
+For more information about these partnerships, contact Jorge Piedrahita or email Julie Nettifee Osborne, firstname.lastname@example.org.

 CCMTR Leadership Team